Pathum Thani province

-Pathum Thani (ปทุมธานี, /th/) is one of the central provinces (changwat) of Thailand.
+Pathum Thani (ปทุมธานี, /th/) is a province (changwat) in Central Thailand.
 Neighboring provinces are (from north clockwise): Phra Nakhon Si Ayutthaya, Saraburi, Nakhon Nayok, Chachoengsao, Bangkok, and Nonthaburi.

 The province is north of Bangkok and is part of the Bangkok metropolitan area.
 In many places, the boundary between the two provinces is not noticeable as both sides of the boundary are equally urbanized.
-Pathum Thani town is the administrative seat, but Ban Rangsit, seat of Thanyaburi district, is the largest populated place in the province.
+Pathum Thani town is the administrative seat, but Rangsit, seat of Thanyaburi district, is the largest populated place in the province.

 Pathum Thani is an old province, heavily populated by the Mon people, dotted with 186 temples and parks.
 The Dream World amusement park is here.

 Geography

 The province lies on the low alluvial flats of the Chao Phraya River that flows through the capital.
 Many canals (khlongs) cross the province and feed the rice paddies.
 There is no forest area in the province.

+Climate

+Pathum Thani province has a tropical savanna climate (Köppen climate classification category Aw).
+Winters are dry and warm.
+Temperatures rise until May.
+The monsoon season runs from May through October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.
+Climate statistics: the maximum temperature is 42.8 °C in April and the lowest temperature is 17.5 °C in January.
+The highest average temperature is 35.7 °C and the minimum average temperature is 25.2 °C. Annual total rainfall was 1,225 mm with total 109 rainy days.
+Maximum daily rainfall was 68.1 mm on October 2, 2024.